jabber-at/hp/doc/development.rst

-Jabber        Jabber          "We are a *Jabber* server. email         E-Mail          "We sent you an *email*." email address E-Mail-Addresse "Enter a valid *email address*." account       Konto           "Create an *account*.
+Jabber        Jabber          "We are a *Jabber* server. email         E-Mail          "We sent you an *email*." email address E-Mail-Addresse "Enter a valid *email address*." account       Konto           "Create an *account*." client        Client          "Use a *client* to connect to jabber.at." user          BenutzerIn      "A *user* needs to...." users         BenutzerInnen   "*Users* are required to..."
 ============= =============== ====================================================================

 The website addresses a user as "you", in German, we use the polite form in lower case: